iotexproject/iotex-docs/docs/developer/sdk/rpc.md

 ## Call RPC Methods

-The `rpc-method`(provider) package allows you to make gRPC calls to the IoTeX blockchain.
+The `rpc-method` package allows you to make direct gRPC calls to the IoTeX blockchain.
+The complete gRPC API can be found in the [iotex-proto](https://github.com/iotexproject/iotex-proto/blob/master/proto/api/api.proto) GitHub repository, and all calls can be made both using the _umbrella_ `antenna.iotex` object or using `rpc-method` as a standalone package.

-Use the umbrella `antenna.iotex` package:
+#### Using `antenna.iotx`:

 :::: tabs